Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 - Choose whether the top bar is fixed at the top or scrolls up with the page with the Fixed Mobile Top tweak.
 The bottom bar is always fixed.

-To add any element to either navigation bar, scroll down to its Mobile section in the Style Editor (for example, Mobile: Branding) and use the Position tweak to adjust where it displays (left, center, right), or to hide it.
+To add any element to either navigation bar, scroll down to its Mobile section in Site Styles (for example, Mobile: Branding) and use the Position tweak to adjust where it displays (left, center, right), or to hide it.

 - Each element can have a unique mobile style.